Introduction to The Legalities of Web Scraping

 In Russia, it is common for almost all the websites to block the web scrapers and crawl bots from accessing their information with strict rules, even if the owner or webmaster doesn’t own any intellectual property rights to it.

-So next time, you can safely answer “Yes” to the pertinent question, is web scraping legal?
+So next time, you can safely answer “Yes” to the pertinent question is a web scraping legal?
 At PromptCloud, we provide web scraping solution and service to our clients, within the legal and ethical domain.